ILIFE has been busy revamping their product line right now.

 Both the V7S Pro and Plus are basically the same robot but with a few key differences.
-First would be the bin.
+The first would be the bin.
 In the V7S Pro, the water tank only holds water.

 The new water tank has a tiny bit of space for dry dirt.

 That could mean that the motorized brush will still spin even with the water tank inside the robot.

 It also has the i-Dropping technology ensures that water will drip slowly to keep the microfiber mop damp throughout the mopping process.

 Another improvement would be navigation.
 ILIFE says that this variant will do better in terms of cleaning multiple rooms and going back to the dock.
 But we’ll find out in this review if that is the case.

 A quick look at the features